bvoris/bvoris.github.io/_posts/2022-03-10-Introduction.md

 ## Walmart eCommerce 2020 - Present
 Walmart - Worlds largest retailer with an online presence comparable to Amazon.

+ At Walmart I've helped design and secure numerous architectures for our internal and external clients.
+I've lead initiatives for the Information Security Architecture team to promote visibility and develop strategic business relationships.
+I'm a member of the CISO Advisory Board, the Enterprise Architecture Council, EDEE Steering Committee, and a mentor for the Walmart Mentoring Circle.

 • Security Architecture & Design
 • Information & Cyber Security